Tuesday, 23 June 2026

 My wife said that the attic is full of useless stuff, and that I should go up and take a good look at it and decide if there is anything worth keeping, otherwise one day she will throw away everything.
 I know my wife, she does not make empty threats.
 She did throw away things from my cupboard, after telling me a couple of times to clean it.

-So yesterday, I did go up to the attic.
-Our attic is underneath our sloping roofs, so it is difficult to reach the stuff along the walls, because the roof is so low there that I need to almost crawl to reach there.
+So yesterday, I went to the attic.
+Our attic is underneath sloping roofs, so it is difficult to reach the stuff along the walls (roof is so low at the sides that I need to almost crawl to reach there).
 It was along one of the walls that I found a plastic bag full of old books, that some ten years ago, I had told myself that I will sort them and decide which ones to keep.

 Jane Roberts' Books About Seth